Report of Birth: Application by Mail

 Processing Fees (non-refundable):

-Payable in cash or money order made payable to “Embassy of the Philippines”.
-Personal checks and credit cards are not accepted.
+Payable in money order made payable to “Embassy of the Philippines”.
+Cash, personal checks and credit cards are not accepted.

 For applicants residing in U.S. territories or other countries within the jurisdiction of the Philippine Embassy, applicants should enclose a treasurer’s, manager’s or certified check issued by a local bank that has a correspondent bank in the U.S., payable to the courier of choice, in U.S. dollars, to cover cost of mailing, and a corresponding self-addressed courier’s address label.
 Personal checks are not accepted.